veracruz-project/veracruz/COMPONENTS.markdown

 available when using seL4 (or `freestanding-execution-engine`---see below) with interpretation as the only selectable execution strategy for TrustZone and SGX (we are currently working on changing this).
-- Colima: is a support library that manages the parsing and serialization of `protobuf` messages used in the various Veracruz wire protocols.
+- Transport protocol: is a support library that manages the parsing and serialization of `protobuf` messages used in the various Veracruz wire protocols.
 - Mexico City: is a "command and control" module for the trusted Veracruz runtime which drives the other components.
 - platform_services: provides an abstraction layer over important services that